 Address: Wannseebadweg 25, Berlin

-Getting there: Take S-Bahn S7 or S1 to "Wannsee" or "Nikolassee"'.
+Getting There: Take S-Bahn S7 or S1 to Wannsee or Nikolassee.
 From central Berlin, it only takes about 45 minutes.
 It is a 10-minute walk to the lake.
-Some visitors really work up a sweat by taking the 2-hour bike ride in from the city center.
+Some visitors really work up a sweat by taking the two-hour bike ride in from the city center.
 There is also free parking for those that drive in.

 Beach Opening: Late March to mid–September (dependent on weather); 9: a.m. until 8 p.m.
 (Friday and Saturday until 9 p.m.)

 Admission: 5.50 euros (3.50 euros reduced)

-Amenities: Dressing rooms, showers, volleyball and basketball court, table tennis, water slides, playground, rental for sun chairs, umbrellas, paddle boats.
+Amenities: Dressing rooms, showers, volleyball and basketball court, table tennis, water slides, playground, rental for sun chairs, umbrellas, and paddle boats.

 Website: Strandbad Wannsee (in German)